-- Students who have previously attended other regionally or Council on Occupational Education accredited postsecondary institutions will be considered transfer students. - Students must complete an application for admission and are required to furnish official high school or GED transcripts and transcripts of all work attempted at all said institutions. - Transfer students on academic or disciplinary suspension from another college or university must submit a written request for admission to the College Admissions Committee.
+- Students who have previously attended another duly (Regional) accredited postsecondary institution will be considered transfer students. - Students must complete an application for admission and are required to furnish official high school or GED transcripts and transcripts of all work attempted at all said institutions. - Transfer students on academic or disciplinary suspension from another college or university must submit a written request for admission to the College Admissions Committee.